EricLBuehler/mistral.rs/README.md

 An adapter model is a model with X-LoRA or LoRA.
 X-LoRA support is provided by selecting the `x-lora-*` architecture, and LoRA support by selecting the `lora-*` architecture.
 Please find docs for adapter models [here](docs/ADAPTER_MODELS.md)

----

 ### Chat Templates and Tokenizer
 Mistral.rs will attempt to automatically load a chat template and tokenizer.
 This enables high flexibility across models and ensures accurate and flexible chat templating.
 However, this behavior can be customized.
 Please find detailed documentation [here](docs/CHAT_TOK.md).

 ## Contributing

-If you have any problems or want to contribute something, please raise an issue or pull request!
+Thank you for contributing!
+If you have any problems or want to contribute something, please raise an issue or pull request.

-If you want to add a new model, please see [our guide](docs/ADDING_MODELS.md).
+If you want to add a new model, please contact us via an issue and we can coordinate how to do this.

 ## FAQ
 - Debugging with the environment variable `MISTRALRS_DEBUG=1` causes the following things